ericholscher/ericholscher.com/site/blog/2018/mar/9/one-percent-for-open-source.rst

 We have tried `many different methods`_ of sustainability in open source, but many of them are project specific and don't address the ecosystem.
-Having a systematic way of increasing investment to infrastructure across the entire industry is the only solution that will work in the long term.
+Increasing investment in infrastructure across the entire industry is the only solution that will work in the long term.
 My focus on this program is to **increase the total revenue for the entire open source ecosystem**.
-Monetary investment is required to make a real dent in this problem.

 A lot of places have "Open Source Fridays" and "20% time", but those programs are the first to be cut when a company has issues.